chetanmeh/meta64/readme.md

 ### Next Features to be Developed
 Listed here in the order they will likely be developed...

+* Ensure updateDate and createDate exists on all nodes
 * More JUnit unit tests.
 * Cut, Copy, Paste (move nodes to new location on tree)
 * Ability to share node with specific user.